|Follow Us On:|

 - Convenient.
 Blended-format coursework combines the convenience of online learning with the personal attention and interaction of in-class learning at SHU’s Stamford Graduate Center.

 - Accredited.
 The program is offered through SHU’s John F. Welch College of Business—one of only a select few elite business schools worldwide that are accredited by AACSB International.
-In addition, the M.S. in HRM is currently the only program in Connecticut recognized by the Society of Human Resource Management (SHRM) as aligning with its guidelines and standards for HR programs at the graduate level.
+In addition, SHRM has announced that Sacred Heart University’s master’s degree in human resource management program successfully aligns with the SHRM Curriculum Guidebook and Templates.

 Among an elite membership of fewer than 5 percent of business schools worldwide, the Welch College of Business is accredited by AACSB International, the premier global accrediting body for business and accounting programs at the bachelor's, master's and doctoral level.